 IFRS 9 — Financial Instruments

-IFRS 9 Financial Instruments sets out the recognition and measurement requirements for financial instruments and some contracts to buy or sell non-financial items.
+IFRS 9 Financial Instruments includes requirements for recognition and measurement, derecognition and hedge accounting.
 The IASB is adding to the standard as it completes the various phases of its comprehensive project on financial instruments, and so it will eventually form a complete replacement for IAS 39 Financial Instruments: Recognition and Measurement.

 History of IFRS 9

 |14 July 2009||Exposure Draft ED/2009/7 Financial Instruments: Classification and Measurement published||Comment deadline 14 September 2009|

 |12 November 2009||IFRS 9 Financial Instruments issued, covering classification and measurement of financial assets||Original effective date 1 January 2013, later removed|

 |11 May 2010||Exposure Draft ED/2010/4 Fair Value Option for Financial Liabilities published||Comment deadline 16 July 2010|